MEDICINE SEARCH APP

 The problem: the app only knows what you’ve shown it

-Traditional home-pharmacy apps have one limitation — they only know the medicines you’ve registered.
-If you have four packages in the cabinet that never made it into the app, for the app they don’t exist.
+Traditional home medicine cabinet apps have one limitation — they only know the medicines you’ve registered.
+If you have four packs in the cabinet that never made it into the app, as far as the app is concerned they do not exist.

 That works well while you’re at home and have time for inventory.
 Real life is different:

-• You’re in a pharmacy and can’t remember whether you have a cough syrup for the child
+• You’re in a pharmacy and can’t remember whether you have cough syrup for your child at home

-• The doctor prescribed a new preparation — you want to read about it before filling the prescription
+• The doctor prescribed a new medicine — you want to read about it before filling the prescription

-• A neighbour asks whether you have a specific blood-pressure tablet — she doesn’t want to buy a duplicate
+• A neighbour asks whether you have blood-pressure tablets from a specific group — she does not want to buy them if you can swap

-• You’re packing a travel pharmacy and looking for a medicine you haven’t bought yet
+• You’re packing a travel medicine kit and looking for a medicine you still need to buy

 In each of these situations you need access to the full Polish medicine database — not just what’s in your cabinet.